Would you be interested to earn… bananas?

 - Is it worth joining?

-And as always, I’m going to show you a better-paying alternative that I’ve been using for the past two years.
+And as always, I’m going to show you a better-paying alternative that I’ve been using for the past three years.

 Let’s peel this banana and see what’s inside.